 “An object at rest stays at rest…” There’s a reason why you feel like you have more energy after physical activity.
-Sitting for a long period of time puts your body in a sluggish state, making it hard for you to feel energetic.
+Sitting for a long period of time puts your body in a sluggish state, making it hard for you to snap out of and feel energetic.

 If you’re feeling like this, get up and take a quick walk to get the energy flowing again.
 Walking won’t only help your body feel more energetic, it will also help clear your mind and get your creative juices flowing again.

-Dehydration makes you feel tired and lazy.
+Dehydration can cause you to feel tired and lazy.
 Your body is made up of mostly water so when water is lacking, your body can’t function properly.